 Level 10 Life

 The Level 10 Life is one of my favorite things to share with everyone because it is such an amazing little diagnostic tool.
 I have one in every one of my Leuchtturms.
-It helps you take an honest look at some of the aspects of your life so you can strive to a well-rounded you.
+It helps you take an honest look at some of the aspects of your life so you can strive for a well-rounded you.
 Everyone should do this every six months or so to check in with their goals and touch base with themselves.

 There is nothing as lovely and pure as gratitude.
 Writing down a few things you are grateful for every day is a surefire way to a more happy life in the long run.
 Keeping a gratitude log is so simple and quick that I’m amazed everyone doesn’t do it!